Connecticut Turnpike: Stalling of upgrades by budget deficits and lawsuits

 Complicating efforts to upgrade the turnpike to Interstate standards is that engineers did not acquire enough right-of-way to accommodate future expansion when the Connecticut Turnpike was built during the late 1950s, which means adjacent land must be seized to upgrade the turnpike, resulting in lengthy and costly eminent domain battles between the State of Connecticut and landowners refusing to give up their property.
 Additionally the turnpike passes through areas with some of the highest property values in the country, making land acquisition for expanding the highway extremely expensive.
 Finally, the turnpike was built through environmentally sensitive ecosystems and wetlands associated with Long Island Sound, meaning most expansion projects require lengthy environmental impact studies that are able to withstand constant litigation by environmental groups.
 Air pollution laws also cause conflict, since Connecticut is grouped into the federal statistical areas around New York City and it suffers from consequences and special regulations applied to non-compliant air quality areas.
 An example of this is that it is easier to lengthen an entrance or exit ramp than to add a full lane, since adding any capacity to a road, by definition, will increase the pollution created by the road, further violating federal air quality standards.
-In 2000, one ConnDOT official commented during a public meeting on expanding I-84 (an Interstate that parallels I-95 about 20 mi further inland), "If we had tried to build I-95 today, it would be impossible because of the sensitive ecosystems it passes through.
+In 2000, one CTDOT official commented during a public meeting on expanding I-84 (an Interstate that parallels I-95 about 20 mi further inland), "If we had tried to build I-95 today, it would be impossible because of the sensitive ecosystems it passes through.
 It would never get approved."